tweippert/irrd/README.md

 [![Build Status](https://travis-ci.org/irrdnet/irrd.svg?branch=master)](https://travis-ci.org/irrdnet/irrd)

+--- THIS BRANCH IS FOR DN42 ONLY ---

 This is the source distribution of the Internet Routing Registry Daemon (IRRd).

 IRRd is jointly maintained by Merit Network, Inc. and NTT Communications, Inc.